 That team dives into the business’s existing financials and operational metrics to understand them granularly.
 Those investment team members will likely also do some work on the company’s market to understand how attractive it is.
 This work includes determining the key competitors and how customers perceive differentiation, the company’s reputation in the market, and other industry dynamics.

 To do so, you typically have three options:

 - Reach out to experts that are close to the firm who can provide perspective on the company, the market, and the investment opportunity overall

 - Find people outside of your network who might be willing to engage in helping you answer those questions

-- Hire a consulting firm (e.g., Bain & Company) to do one or both of the first two options for you.
+- Hire a consulting firm (e.g., Bain & Company) to do either of your first two options.

 The first can be done by tapping into the network of operating partners and team members.
-There is also a variant of Relationship Intelligence solutions that can help with this challenge, through the automated categorization of the team’s relationship network – which allows your team to filter your connections to find people you trust that have the required expertise.
+There is also a variant of Relationship Intelligence solutions that can help with this challenge through the automated categorization of the team’s relationship network – allowing your team to filter your connections to find people you trust with the required expertise.
 Today, 4Degrees is the only Relationship Intelligence solution with that capability.

 The second has historically been the territory of the expert networks, who will go and identify experts (either currently in their network or that they can get to), and set up conversations with your team.
-These calls can be expensive but can save you a lot more in lost capital and opportunity cost if they sway your investment decision.
+These calls can be expensive but can save you much more in lost capital and opportunity costs if they sway your investment decision.

-The most well known of these providers is the Gerson Lehrman Group (GLG), with AlphaSights and Coleman Research as two leading competitors.
+The Gerson Lehrman Group (GLG) is the most well-known of these providers, with AlphaSights and Coleman Research as two leading competitors.
 However, a new set of providers that have emerged with different value propositions, including: